Top Plantar Fasciitis Exercises

 It’s not just your foot you need to worry about - tight calf muscles and a stiff Achilles Tendon can aggravate Plantar Fasciitis and cause further pain in the foot.
 Soothe symptoms with the following stretches.

-• Wall stretch: With your hands against a wall, straighten the knee of the affected leg, bending your other knee in front.
-Keep both feet flat and hold for 10 seconds – you should feel a stretching sensation in the heel and calf of your extended leg.
+• Wall stretch (static): Facing a wall, lean forward and place your hands upon it.
+Straighten the knee of your affected leg and bring your other leg across your body and place that foot against the wall.
+Keep the affected foot flat on the floor and hold for 10 seconds – you should feel a stretching sensation in the heel and calf of your extended leg.
 Repeat two to three times on each side.

 • Stair stretch: Stand on the bottom step of a staircase.
 Holding the stair rail for support and with your legs slight apart, position the feet so that both heels are off the end of the step.
 Lower the heels, keeping the knees straight but not locked, until you feel a tightening in your calf.
 Hold the position for 20-60 seconds and repeat six times.